DroneMesh/IOTPUSH/Examples/README.md

 ```

 # Dynamic Request
 ### Dynamic Request is great if you are using something like a temprature sensor where the data is changing.
-To call this function is very simple and done in one line of code
+To call this function it's very simple and done in one line of code
-TITLE = 'Title Of Notification'

-INFORMATION = 'THE SENSORS DATA YOU WANT SEND TO YOU'

-COLOR = 'Colors of notification check the list below for available Colors'

-SEND_ALERT_TO_PHONE = 'If you want your phone to get the notification alert set to true else false'

 ```
 // sendCustom("TITLE","INFORMATION","COLOR","SEND_ALERT_TO_PHONE");
 sendCustom("Temp Sensor #1","Current Temprature -5c","blue","true");
 ```
+1. TITLE = 'Title Of Notification'
+2. INFORMATION = 'THE SENSORS DATA YOU WANT SEND TO YOU'
+3. COLOR = 'Colors of notification check the list below for available Colors'
+4. SEND_ALERT_TO_PHONE = 'If you want your phone to get the notification alert set to true else false'